 Intravenous fluids and medication are the first line of treatment to help increase the blood pressure.
 Once that is done, treating the hypotension is done by finding and treating the underlying cause.

 The veterinarian will have to determine the reason for the kidney disease and treat your cat accordingly.
 However, intravenous fluids are essential in helping to flush the kidneys.
-Some of the treatments for kidney disease include surgery to remove the failing kidney, transplant, or medication to slow the progression of the disease if it is not treatable.
+Some of the treatments for kidney disease include prescription renal diets and medicine to reduce protein loss in the urine.

-Due to the seriousness of liver disease, your veterinarian will probably admit your cat to the hospital for intravenous fluids and medication including electrolytes and B-complex vitamins and thiamine.
+Due to the seriousness of liver disease, your veterinarian will probably admit your cat to the hospital for intravenous fluids and medication including electrolytes and B-complex vitamins.
 Once your cat is stable, the veterinarian will have to determine the cause of the disease and treat it accordingly.